matthlm99/AFib-Detection-App/README.md

-# AFib-Detection-App
+# Atrial Fibrillation Screening App
-Web-based app for detection of Atrial Fibrillation through finger pulse signal
+Web-app that screens for Atrial Fibrillation by collecting and analyzing pulse data from finger